evkx/evkx.github.io/content/technology/_index.md

     <img src="https://media.evkx.net/multimedia/technology/glassroof/taycan_roof_open_st.jpg" alt="Glass roof" title="Glass roof" class="img-fluid mb-2">
 </a>

-## Glass Panel roof
+## Glass Panel Roof

-A glass panel roof is a type of window that covers part or all of the car's roof.
-Manufacturers typically make it of laminated glass, similar to windshields.
+A glass panel roof is a window that covers part or all of a car's roof, typically made from laminated glass similar to windshields.

-A glass panel roof allows for natural light and ventilation to enter the car and enhances the aesthetic appeal and spaciousness of the interior.
+This feature allows natural light and ventilation to enter the vehicle, enhancing the interior's aesthetic appeal and sense of spaciousness.

-<a href="glassroof/" class="btn btn-outline-primary" role="button">Read our glass-panel-roof technology article.</a>
+<a href="glassroof/" class="btn btn-outline-primary" role="button">Read our glass panel roof technology article.</a>

 </div>
 <div class="container shadow p-3 mb-5 bg-body-tertiary rounded border">